Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: System Model and Metrics

 We follow the system model of existing chained BFT protocols~\cite{casper, hotstuffPODC, team2021diembft, shi2019streamlined, fastHotStuff, malkhi2023HotStuff}.
 There are $n= 3f+1$ nodes, in which at most $f$ nodes are \textit{Byzantine} (to ensure the safety and liveness of the system~\cite{castro1999practical, hotstuffPODC}).
 The \textit{Byzantine} nodes can behave arbitrarily, whereas the rest nodes are honest and strictly follow the protocol.
 We assume the worst-case scenario where all Byzantine nodes are controlled by a single adversary, referred to as ``\textit{the adversary}".
 In other words, the adversary aims to maximize the effect of attacks by colluding all Byzantine nodes.
 In particular, to observe the impact of different numbers of Byzantine nodes, we use $t$ ($t \leq f$) to denote the number of Byzantine nodes among $n$ nodes in the system.
 We use $\alpha$ (resp., $\beta$) to denote the fraction of Byzantine (resp., honest) nodes among all nodes.
 We have $\alpha = t/n$ and $\beta = 1-\alpha$.
 We assume there is a leader election mechanism such that the probability of a Byzantine node (resp., honest node) being chosen as the leader is $\alpha$ (resp., $\beta$).
 We refer a leader from honest nodes (resp., Byzantine nodes) to an honest (resp., adversarial) leader.
 Besides, we refer to a block produced by an honest leader (resp., the adversarial leader) as an honest (resp., adversarial) block.

-As for network connectivity, we assume nodes communicate through point-to-pointThe topic of attacks on permissionless blockchains with wide usage is important and timely., authenticated, and reliable channels by following prior works~\cite{casper, hotstuffPODC, team2021diembft, shi2019streamlined, fastHotStuff, malkhi2023HotStuff}; the adversary cannot forge honest nodes' messages (\eg, blocks or votes) because it cannot forge the digital signatures of honest nodes.
+As for network connectivity, we assume nodes communicate through point-to-point, authenticated, and reliable channels by following prior works~\cite{casper, hotstuffPODC, team2021diembft, shi2019streamlined, fastHotStuff, malkhi2023HotStuff}; the adversary cannot forge honest nodes' messages (\eg, blocks or votes) because it cannot forge the digital signatures of honest nodes.
 Besides, we follow the partially synchronous network model of chained BFT protocols; there is an unknown Global Stabilization Time (GST) and a known bound $\Delta$ such that one honest node's message will arrive at all other honest nodes within $\Delta$ after GST~\cite{casper, hotstuffPODC, team2021diembft, shi2019streamlined, fastHotStuff, malkhi2023HotStuff}.
 This paper focuses on analyzing chained BFT protocols during network synchrony (\ie, after GST) as prior analysis or evaluation works~\cite{niu2021performance, amiri2022bedrock, gramoli2023diablo, gai2021dissecting}.
-We argue that during network asynchrony (\ie, before GST), the adversary can cause more damage to the leadership democracy by utilizing network partitions, however, our analysis during network synchrony already reveals many insights about the design.
+We argue that during network asynchrony (\ie, before GST), the adversary can cause more damage to the leadership democracy by utilizing network partition.
+However, our analysis during network synchrony already reveals many insights about the design.
 We briefly discuss the impact of network asynchrony in Appendix~\ref{appen:asynchrnoy}.
+Since the studied metrics (introduced below) are time-agnostic, we do not consider the detailed message delay distributions.